ecos-wtf/website/_posts/2021-03-12-ecos-firmware-analysis-with-ghidra.md

 Some stats on current projects:

-- ASKEY: 54667 functions identified by Ghidra, 3179 auto-renamed with the script, 1972 identified with eCOS FIDB (5151 functions identified, which is close to 10% of the binary that was identified).
+- ASKEY: 54667 functions identified by Ghidra, 3179 auto-renamed with the script, 1972 identified with eCos FIDB (5151 functions identified, which is close to 10% of the binary that was identified).
-- Netgear: 50138 functions identified by Ghidra, 2603 auto-renamed with the script, 1972 identified with eCOS FIDB (4575 functions identified, which is close to 10% of the binary that was identified).
+- Netgear: 50138 functions identified by Ghidra, 2603 auto-renamed with the script, 1972 identified with eCos FIDB (4575 functions identified, which is close to 10% of the binary that was identified).

 ### Automated VTable Identification